sandangel/zit-san/README.md

 Quick start: instead of `git commit`, use `npm run cz` or `yarn cz`

-There 3 scopes in commit message:
+There are 3 scopes in commit message:

 - 'payment-page': Payment page user interface.
 - 'zit-server': ZIT server side app.